 Islington is a borough of many faces.
 Its mish-mash of neighbourhoods each have their own distinct personality, from the urban bars and pubs of Angel to the chintzy antique stores of Camden Passage.
 Its properties have many guises, too – there are in-the-thick-of-it luxury apartments, and period townhouses sitting shoulder to shoulder on sleepy backstreets.
+Read on to discover more about the Islington area, as well as, quotes from residents living in some of the best places in Islington.

 Best of both worlds

 Islington is less than 10 minutes from the capital’s centre, so it’s perfect for those who want to be close to the action, but still enjoy the peace and quiet associated with London’s outskirts.
-This is an area of wooded bicycle trails and sweeping parkland – Highbury Fields and Gillespie Park, in particular, come highly recommended.
+This is an area of wooded bicycle trails and sweeping parkland – Highbury Fields and Gillespie Park, in particular, come highly recommende.

 The area’s serviced by multiple tube and train stations.
 From Angel, residents can get to Bank in just five minutes, and London Bridge in seven.
-Similarly, the Victoria line from Highbury & Islington can whisk commuters to Oxford Circus in seven minutes, while the Overground connects to Clapham Junction, Shoreditch and Stratford.
+Similarly, the Victoria line from Highbury & Islington can whisk commuters to Oxford Circus in seven minutes.
+While the Overground connects to Clapham Junction, Shoreditch and Stratford.

-“Fantastic transport links in one of London’s most prestigious suburbs.”
+“Fantastic transport links in one of London’s most prestigious suburbs.” – A property professional on The Pad, N7

 For top-notch dining, Islington occupants can stay put.
 These parts are packed with restaurants serving around-the-world cuisines.
 Try Upper Street for both cutesy independent eateries and well-known chain varieties, dishing up Italian, Japanese, Turkish and Mexican specialities.
 Clerkenwell’s Exmouth Market is brilliant for regional plates and fusion fare.
 And if you’re cooking at home?
 Trawl Islington Farmers’ Market for quality slabs of meat and fish, fresh herbs and veg and gorgeous cakes and pastries.
 Plus, stop by Grange Nursery for seasonal blooms for the table.